Tasmin Mitchell

 Tasmin Olajuwon Mitchell (born June 25, 1986) is an American basketball coach and former professional player, currently serving as an assistant coach for the LSU Tigers.
-A 5-star prospect in high school, Mitchell had a successful career at Denham Springs High School, being named first-team All-State for four years and he was a first-team Parade All-American and McDonald's All-American after his senior season in 2005.
-He committed to play for LSU and he stayed with the Tigers for a total of five years, having missed one season due to injury, and reached the NCAA Tournament Final Four in 2006.
-He ended his career at LSU in 2010 as the 3rd best all-time scorer with 1,989 total points.
-After going undrafted in the 2010 NBA draft, Mitchell has played professional basketball in France, Israel and Russia.
+A five-star prospect in high school, Mitchell had a successful career at Denham Springs High School, being named first-team All-State for four years and he was a first-team Parade All-American and McDonald's All-American after his senior season in 2005.
+He committed to play for LSU and he stayed with the Tigers for a total of five years, having missed one season due to injury, and reached the NCAA tournament Final Four in 2006.
+He ended his career at LSU in 2010 as the third-best scorer of all time with 1,989 total points.
+After going undrafted in the 2010 NBA draft, Mitchell played professional basketball in France, Israel and Russia.